 A decision service defines reusable logic within the decision model.
 A decision service exposes one or more decisions from a decision model as a reusable element, a service, which might be consumed (for example) internally by another decision in the decision model, or externally by a task in a BPMN process model.
 When the service is called with the necessary input data and decision results, it returns the outputs of the exposed decisions.
 Any decision service encapsulating a DMN decision model will be stateless and have no side effects.

+There are two important uses of DMN with respect to Decision Services: defining decisions to be implemented in a Decision Service, and modeling decisions made by existing deployed services.

+5.3.3.1 Defining decisions to be implemented in a Decision Service

-One important use of DMN will be to define decision-making logic to be automated using decision services.
+One use of DMN will be to define decision-making logic to be automated using decision services.
 When the decision service is invoked externally, it might be implemented, for example, as a web service.
 DMN does not specify how such services should be implemented, but it allows the functionality of a service to be defined against a decision model.
-The decision service therefore must be defined in a DRD.
-When invoked internally from a decision the decision service is invoked, similar to a BKM, by binding expressions in the logic of the calling decision to parameters in the invoked decision service.
+A fully specified decision service therefore must be defined in a DRD.
+When invoked internally from a decision, the decision service is invoked similarly to a BKM, by binding expressions in the logic of the calling decision to parameters in the invoked decision service.

 It is assumed that the client requires a certain set of decisions to be made, and that the service is created to meet that requirement.
 The sole function of the decision service is to return the results of evaluating that set of decisions (the